-The Company attempts to maintain up to a two-year supply of essential hop varieties on-hand in order to limit the risk of an unexpected reduction in supply.
+The Company attempts to maintain up to a two-year supply of essential hop varieties on-hand in order to limit the risk of an unexpected reduction in supply, but as the Company innovates, the availability of certain hop varieties for new products is likely significantly lower.
+The Company buys new hop varieties for its innovation based on its best estimate of demand and does not try to get to two-year supply on hand immediately.
+Given the imprecision of forecasting future volumes, the Company is at hop supply risk on certain varieties if its innovations are significantly more successful than expected.
 The Company stores its hops in multiple cold storage warehouses to minimize the impact of a catastrophe at a single site.
 Hops and malt are agricultural products and therefore many outside factors, including weather conditions, farmers rotating out of hops or barley to other crops, government regulations and legislation affecting agriculture, could affect both price and supply.

 The Company uses special varieties of apples in its ciders that it believes are important for the ciders' flavor profile.
-These apples are sourced primarily from European, United States and New Zealand suppliers and include bittersweet apples from France and New Zealand and culinary apples from Italy and Washington state.
+These apples are sourced primarily from European and United States suppliers and include bittersweet apples from France and culinary apples from Italy and Washington state.
 There is limited availability of these apples and many outside factors, including weather conditions, farmers rotating from apples to other crops, government regulations and legislation affecting agriculture, could affect both price and supply.
-In 2012, the Company experienced shortages of apples, primarily due to growth in excess of that planned, that impacted the timing of shipments of its hard ciders to Distributors.
-Since 2012, the Company has not experienced any shortage of apples.
-The Company has entered into contracts to cover its expected needs for 2017 and expects to realize full delivery against these contracts.
+The Company has entered into contracts to cover its expected needs for 2018 and expects to realize full delivery against these contracts.

-Except for the shortage of apples in 2012, the Company has not experienced material difficulties in obtaining timely delivery from its suppliers, although the Company has had to pay significantly above historical prices to secure supplies when inventory and supply have been tight.
+Except for a temporary shortage of apples in 2012, the Company has not experienced material difficulties in obtaining timely delivery from its suppliers, although the Company has had to pay significantly above historical prices to secure supplies when inventory and supply have been tight.

 The Company's new product development can also be constrained by any limited availability of certain ingredients.
 Growth rates higher than planned or the introduction of new products requiring special ingredients could create demand for ingredients greater than the Company can source.
 Although the Company believes that there are alternative sources available for some of the ingredients and packaging materials, there can be no assurance that the Company would be able to acquire such ingredients or packaging materials from substitute sources on a timely or cost effective basis, in the event that current suppliers could not adequately fulfill orders.
 The loss or significant reduction in the capability of a supplier to support the Company's requirements could, in the short-term, adversely affect the Company's business and financial results, until alternative supply arrangements were secured.

-The Company's contracts for certain hops and apples that are payable in Euros, Pounds Sterling and New Zealand dollars, and therefore, the Company is subject to the risk that the Euro, Pound or New Zealand dollar may fluctuate adversely against the U.S. dollar.
+The Company's contracts for certain hops and apples are payable in Euros, Pounds Sterling and New Zealand dollars, and therefore, the Company is subject to the risk that the Euro, Pound or New Zealand dollar may fluctuate adversely against the U.S. dollar.
 The Company has, as a practice, not hedged this exposure, although this practice is regularly reviewed.
 Significant adverse fluctuations in foreign currency exchange rates may have a material adverse effect on the Company's business and financial results.
 The cost of hops has increased in recent years due to the rising market price of hops and exchange rate changes.
 The continuation of these trends will impact the Company's product cost and potentially the Company's ability to meet the demand for its beers.
 The Company buys some other ingredients and capital equipment from foreign suppliers for which the Company also carries exposure to foreign exchange rate changes.